Introducing our Open Top 1A2 Reconditioned Steel Drums for Hazardous Materials

 - All drum interiors are coated with rust inhibitors to prevent contamination and corrosion.

 - The 1A2 rating ensures that they meet the strict regulations set by the United Nations and Department of Transportation for storing and shipping dangerous materials.

-Orlando Drum’s reconditioning process makes sure that every drum has been carefully inspected and renewed to its original condition.
+Orlando Drum’s reconditioning process ensures that every drum has been carefully inspected and restored to its original condition.

 - Only the heaviest drums are converted to the 1A2, ensuring maximum protection for your hazardous shipments

 - Each top bead is rolled on engineered rollers that ensure each roll is uniform to a standard that makes sure each lid and ring are a perfect fit.